 For example, in the third row of the table (Floss After Waking Up), the 37 respondents are from 113 cases, making the rate per respondent 32.7%.

 The Share Chart presents a divided bar chart.
 The bar length is proportional to the percentage of responses for each type.
-The bar chart on the right shows the number of responses.
+The column on the right shows the number of responses.

 The Frequency Chart shows response frequencies.
 The bars reflect the frequency count on the same scale and the number of responses are displayed to the right.
 To view the frequency chart, select Frequency Chart from the Categorical red triangle menu.